nhsconnect/prm-gp2gp-transfer-classifier/README.md

-# prm-gp2gp-data-pipeline
+# prm-gp2gp-transfer-classifier

-This repo contains the data pipeline responsible for deriving GP2GP metrics.
+This repo contains the transfer classifier (part of the data pipeline) responsible for deriving GP2GP transfer data.
-These metrics are calculated by inferring the outcome of each GP2GP transfer using the logs produced by SPINE.
+The transfer outcome is categorised by inferring the outcome of each GP2GP transfer using the logs produced by SPINE.

 ## Running